Aquatic Ecosystems in a Shifting Indiana Climate: A Report from the Indiana Climate Change Impacts Assessment

 This report from the Indiana Climate Change Impacts Assessment (IN CCIA) uses climate projections for the state to explore the potential threats to Indiana’s aquatic ecosystems and describes potential management implications and opportunities.
 The findings presented here are primarily based on the IN CCIA Aquatic Ecosystems Working Group technical report (Höök et al., in review) and the IN CCIA report Indiana's Past and Future Climate (Widhalm et al., 2018).

-- Warming water temperatures will generally maintain or increase habitat range for Indiana’s warmwater fishes, while significantly reducing habitat for Indiana’s coolwater and coldwater fishes.
+- Key finding: Warming water temperatures will generally maintain or increase habitat range for Indiana’s warmwater fishes, while significantly reducing habitat for Indiana’s coolwater and coldwater fishes.

 Indiana's Aquatic Ecosystems